Although you may be working full-time or part-time for a business already, you might also want to make extra income through under the table jobs.

 According to the IRS, paying employees under the table is one of the top types of a tax non-compliance.

 And if you are an employee or contractor that is getting paid under the table, taxes aren’t withheld from your wages.
-But you should still be filing taxes and reporting those earnings.
+But you should still be filing. reporting those earnings, and paying taxes.

 Yet, many people do accept cash from side jobs or other work transactions under the table and cash is not reported.
 That is a risk both sides take.